The time to unwind is nigh, and these titles are just the panaceum we need to forget about the stresses of everyday work and routine.

 Peter Holka, Ohyb rieky.

-The books of the author from Slovakia haven’t been translate in English yet, and it is a pity because his intense prose is always a worthy read.
+The books of the author from Slovakia haven’t been translated in English yet, and it is a pity because his intense prose is always a worthy read.
 Rivers of words and sensations full of turns.

 Viktor Horvath, My tank (An amended excerpt from Hungarian Literature Online, link)